Bihar Combined Entrance Competitive Examination Board: UGMAC

 Counselling is based on the rank list of NEET (UG) conducted by the National Testing Agency.

 PGEAC

-Post Graduate Engineering Admission Counselling (PGEAC) is conducted for admission to the first year of the Post Graduate Engineering in following courses: Counselling is based on merit list prepared from the GATE score or B.Tech. score.
+Post Graduate Engineering Admission Counselling (PGEAC) is conducted for admission to the first year of the Post Graduate Engineering in following courses: Counselling is based on merit list prepared from the GATE score only.

 PGMAC

 Post Graduate Medical Admission Counselling (PGMAC) is conducted for admission to first year of Post Graduate Degree & Diploma courses in Government & Private Medical & Dental Colleges of Bihar state.

 Examinations

 BCECE

 Bihar Combined Entrance Competitive Examination (BCECE) is conducted for the admission in Pharmacy, Medical and Agriculture stream of Institutions recognized by Government of Bihar.